graz-sh/graz/docs/docs/hooks/useSigningClients.md

-# useClients
+# useSigningClients

-hook for accessing `SigningCosmWasmClient` and `SigningStargateClient` based on connected account
+Hook to retrieve a SigningCosmWasmClient and SigningStargateClient.

 #### Usage